 How to Use D-Fense Dust Insecticide

 D-fense dust is a cloud of dry insecticidal dust.
-However, we strongly recommend that you have a handheld duster with a long spout in order to reach tight spaces and hard-to-reach areas.
+However, we strongly recommend that you have a handheld duster with a long spout to reach tight spaces and hard-to-reach areas.

 Use d-fense dust in trees, cracks, and crevices.
 Proper application of this product will leave no visible dust as you apply.

-1. Open the bottle and pour the appropriate amount of dust into the dusters reservoir for most handheld dusters, this is typically no more than half the reservoirs volume.
+- Open the bottle and pour the appropriate amount of dust into the duster reservoir for most handheld dusters, this is typically no more than half the reservoir’s volume.

-4. When ready, stick the duster spout into the area to be treated and apply to d-fense dust.
+- When ready, stick the duster spout into the area to be treated and apply it to D-fense dust.

 Where Do I Use D-Fense Dust Insecticide?